Famous Artworks with a Low Eye Level.

 Van Gogh sees this arrangement as the natural order where man is diminished when confronted by the greater forces of nature and creation.
 He continues this comparison by echoing the shape of the cypress tree with the church spire.
 These symbols, one a creation of nature - the other a creation of man, stand out as they are the only vertical elements in the picture.
 Both symbols point to the heavens: the natural tree is strong, confident and in harmony with the elements; the man-made spire is weak, artificial and straining to reach the stars.

-On a technical level he uses the difference in size between the tree and spire to create some illusion of spatial depth, a visual element that is otherwise sacrificed to the strength of texture and pattern in the painting.
+On a technical level he uses the difference in size between the tree and spire to create some illusion of spatial depth, a visual element that is otherwise sacrificed to the strength of texture and pattern in the painting (Click on the flip icon to view).